jezcope/erambler/posts/2021-02-glam-data-science-network-fellow-travellers.md

 ---
 title: "GLAM Data Science Network fellow travellers"
+description: |
-description: "In which I get to grips with the existing groups and initiatives which could complement a GLAM DSN."
+    In which I get to grips with the existing groups and initiatives which could complement a GLAM DSN.
 slug: glam-data-science-network-fellow-travellers
 date: 2021-02-03T16:00:04+00:00
 type: post